PlutoZhang/Zowe-docs/topics/precli.md

 Meet the following prerequisites before you install Brightside CLI on your PC:

 - Node.js® is a JavaScript runtime environment on which we architected Brightside CLI.
 You use the Node.js package manager (npm) to install Brightside CLI.
-Follow the instructions at [Installing Node.js via package manager](https://nodejs.org/en/download/package-manager) to install Node.js on your operating system. website at the
+Follow the instructions at [Installing Node.js via package manager](https://nodejs.org/en/download/package-manager) to install Node.js on your operating system.

-    **Tip:** If you are installing Node.js on a Linux or a macOS operating system, CA recommends that you install `nodejs` and `nodejs-legacy` using the instructions on the Nodejs website (using package manager).
+ **Tip:** If you are installing Node.js on a Linux or a macOS
+    operating system, CA recommends that you install `nodejs` and `nodejs-legacy` using the instructions on the Nodejs website (using package manager).
 For example, you can install nodejs-legacy using